 Live, Interactive Webinar

 Due to COVID-19 changing the way we participate in continuing education over the past 2 years, we have switched from in-person to live interactive webinars.
 This switch has shown us many conveniences such as not having to deal with traffic while attending a workshop, being able to schedule clients directly after a webinar (when you would be driving home from the in-person workshop), and other general conveniences that a live, interactive webinar provides to participants.
 Given this convenience, and the fact that all states where we teach allow live, interactive (synchronous) webinars to count as in-person workshops, we will continue to provide these trainings as live, interactive webinars for now.
-We will be keeping our eyes open for the possibility of live in-person workshops in 2023 and beyond, but for the remainder of 2022 we will continue with live, interactive webinars.
+We will be keeping our eyes open for the possibility of live in-person workshops in 2023 and beyond, but for now we will continue with live, interactive webinars.
 Our live, interactive webinars will use the Zoom platform.
 If you are good with proceeding in this webinar format, then please feel free to register today!